Inclusion and Community Engagement Scholarships

-The Sean M. Allen ’06 Scholarship honors Sean’s memory through the generosity of the Sean M. Allen Courage and Hope Challenge, Inc. This fund was established to award a deserving student entering his/her sophomore, junior or senior year who demonstrates financial and is challenged with a physical disability that impairs mobility.
+The Sean M. Allen ’06 Scholarship honors Sean’s memory through the generosity of the Sean M. Allen Courage and Hope Challenge, Inc. This fund was established to award a deserving student entering his/her sophomore, junior or senior year who demonstrates financial need and is challenged with a physical disability that impairs mobility.
 Graduate students are also eligible.
 Awardees are eligible for the scholarship on a continuing basis.
-Recipients are selected by the Office of Financial Aid in conjunction with the Vice President of Inclusion & Community Engagement.
+Recipients are selected by the Office of Financial Aid in conjunction with the Vice President for Inclusion and Community Engagement.

 John Wilson Book Scholarship